megamaz/ScuffedWalls-VSCode_Syntax_Highliting/README.md

-# ScuffedWalls-VSCode_Syntax_Highliting
+# Scuffed Walls Syntax Highlighting

-VScode (not Visual Studio) syntax highlighting for Scuffed Walls.
-There is no language server because Scuffed Walls does error checking upon saving.
+VScode Syntax Highlighter for Scuffed Walls.
+I did not include a language server as Scuffed Walls does error checking upon saving the file.\
+That's quite literally it.

+# Making a PR
+Fork the project, do your changes, and do a PR.
+Will review and merge if I like it